-The Harding-Jones Paper Company, located in Excello, Ohio, is listed on the National Register of Historic Places as the Harding-Jones Paper Company Historic District.
+The Harding-Jones Paper Company is a former paper mill in Excello, Ohio.
+It is listed on the National Register of Historic Places as the Harding-Jones Paper Company Historic District.
 A significant, early example of Ohio industry, the mill was mostly owned by the Harding and Jones families for most of its operation.
 The mill, adjacent to the first lock completed on the Miami-Erie Canal, also includes two residences, a carriage house and a canal lock.
 1

-To operate the laborious equipment, a Corliss steam engine was installed, followed by an Edison generator, which was just the fifth that was built by Edison.1 A rolling machine, which took pulp to finished product in one assembly line, was installed in 1897.
+To operate the laborious equipment, a Corliss steam engine was installed.
+1 It was followed by an Edison generator, which was just the fifth that was built by Edison.
+A rolling machine, which took pulp to finished product in one assembly line, was installed in 1897.